Comparing Tutor Perini (NYSE:TPC) & Sports Field (OTCMKTS:SFHI)

 |N/A

-Tutor Perini has a consensus target price of $17.00, indicating a potential upside of 28.01%.
-Given Tutor Perini’s higher probable upside, analysts plainly believe Tutor Perini is more favorable than Sports Field.
+Tutor Perini currently has a consensus target price of $17.00, indicating a potential upside of 29.18%.
+Given Tutor Perini’s higher probable upside, equities research analysts clearly believe Tutor Perini is more favorable than Sports Field.

-This table compares Sports Field and Tutor Perini’s net margins, return on equity and return on assets.

 Summary